-Right along the highway, you’ll find Jacobs Falls, one of Michigan’s 300 waterfalls.
+Right along the highway, you’ll find Jacobs Falls.
 The falls showcase a 40-foot drop that you can easily see without leaving your car.

 Pro Tip: With any luck, Jampot will have a jar of wild thimbleberry jam in stock.
 Products at Jampot are handmade by monks from the nearby Poorrock Abbey.
 Thimbleberries are a slightly tart regional berry.
 Unfortunately, this popular jam sells out quickly.